 How to Plant Cucamelon

-Cucamelons don't take up nearly as much space as other vine vegetables, but it's still a good idea to grow them on a trellis or a wire fence because it keeps the fruit off the ground where it can rot in humid weather.
+Plant seeds about 1/2 inch deep, and space plants roughly two feet apart.
+Cucamelons don't take up nearly as much space as other vine vegetables, but it's still a good idea to grow them on a trellis or other support structure because it keeps the fruit off the ground where it can rot in humid weather.

-Also, the vines are very tender and are easily injured when moved.
-If you grow cucamelos on a trellis, it's easier to spot the fruit when harvesting without disturbing the vines.
-Round tomato cages, tomato trellises, or tomato towers work well for cucamelons.
+The vines are very tender and are easily injured.
+So if you grow cucamelons on a trellis, it's easier to spot the fruit for harvesting without disturbing the vines.
+Round tomato cages, tomato trellises, or tomato towers also work well for supporting cucamelons.

-Cucamelons can be grown in any type of soil as long as it’s well-drained.
-As with most vegetables, they benefit from the addition of plenty of organic matter.
+Cucamelons prefer to be grown in well-drained humus-rich soil.
+They like a slightly acidic soil pH.
+And as with most vegetables, they benefit from the addition of organic matter to the soil.
+So work some compost into the soil before planting, especially if the soil isn't fertile.
 Mulching helps to keep the soil moist and maintain an even soil temperature.
-Adding mulch also helps to keep weeds under control.
+Spreading a layer of mulch also helps to keep weeds under control.
 Cucumelons have shallow roots; the less you need to weed around them, the less chance there is of damaging the plant.

 Temperature and Humidity

 Cucamelons are frost-sensitive and thrive best a warm, humid climates that approximates their native setting in Central America.
 The seeds will not germinate in soil below 60 degrees Fahrenheit.
 These plants prefer high humidity levels rather than arid conditions.